dustinpfister/blog_posts/_posts/js-javascript-delete.md

 ### 6.2 - Delete and an Sparse indexed object

 In this example I am working with an object with indexed keys, but the index values are sparse.
+This example should help to show what the difference is between setting elements to an undefined value, and actually removing them with the delete operator.

+If I just set keys that are all ready set to a value as something like undefined that will not effect the count of public key values.
+The key is still there it just holds a value that is undefined, however if I use the delete key it will actually remove the key completely.
+In addition if I set a key value that has not been defined yet that will increase the number of public keys, but if I call delete on a key that is all ready empty to begin with that will have no effect.

 ```js
 let obj = {